cuibonobo/terra-incognita/README.md

 I'm seeing inconsistent behavior on Chrome and I'm not sure what to do about it.
 Service workers are extremely difficult to test.

 [4 hours]

+### 04/06/2022
+I ran PWA tester application and it had a lot of suggestions for how to improve the app, so I went through a bunch of those today: adding different-sized icons, improving the site WebManifest, adding some missing `<meta>` tags, etc. I also fixed an issue related to slider sizes being too large on mobile.

+---
+Started work on fixing some of the error messages but got stuck on how to transmit the error types.

+[3 hours]

+### 04/07/2022
+I was stuck yesterday because for some reason the classes and functions that I defined in the shared library aren't getting compiled correctly.
+I ended up just moving the definitions to the app project and that fixed the problem.
+It's puzzling because I have other functions in the shared library that work fine.
+It seems like it hates classes for some reason, but I don't have time to investigate that now.

+---
+Ron was doing more testing at the museum today and based on how I hear him and the curator talking about the error messages, I feel like they are actually confusing people more than transmitting any helpful information.
+I think I'm going to just remove all the error messages except for the rate-limiter (so that people have feedback about why they can't send commands).
+Also, Ron sent me a picture of his phone and I noticed that the slider graphics were still too large, so there's still more work to do there.

+---
+Added some new state variables to save whether the app is offline or in the process of reloading.
+If we're on the artwork page and detect a server error, it should just refresh automatically.
+If we're on a page that shows controls it will show that the interface is offline.
+It has been surprising just how many icons need to be generated for a project like this.

+[3 hours]

+### 04/08/2022
+The curator expressed some frustration about the rate-limiter messages so I'm just going to comment out that feature for now.

+---
+I've left a browser on the production site on both Chrome and Firefox and on both browsers I noticed that the websocket closes itself after a few minutes!!
+When I run the page on localhost it would just remain up indefinitely, which is why I never noticed this behavior.
+This explains why we've been having so much trouble!
+It's not that the connection has been spotty (though that probably didn't help).
+Seeing this, I will probably implement some heartbeat logic and see if the socket ever reconnects or if refreshing is the only option at that point.

+I also noticed the slider jumping behavior on Firefox that Ron mentioned before, so I will need to tackle that as well.

+---
+Updated the server so that it saves the full state of the artwork whenever there is a request.
+Fixes #11.
+Technically not a priority but I really wanted to save the full history of the artwork as it changes over time.

+[1.5 hour]